harpzzz/Android-Validator/README.md

 *  @Email //for email validation
 *  @Name  //for Name validation
 *  @Password // for Password min character length 8
+*  @Checked // for Checkbox validation
+*  @RadioCheck // for RadioGroup validation

 With TextInputLayout and Custom Text